 For His mercy endures forever.”

 22 Now when they began to sing and to praise, the Lord set ambushes against the people of Ammon, Moab, and Mount Seir, who had come against Judah; and they were defeated.
-2 Chronicles 20:21-22 NKJV
+2 Chronicles 20:21-22 (NKJV)

 17 You will not need to fight in this battle.
 Position yourselves, stand still and see the salvation of the Lord, who is with you, O Judah and Jerusalem!’
 Do not fear or be dismayed; tomorrow go out against them, for the Lord is with you.”
+2 Chronicles 20:17 (NKJV)

 God gets to choose His own method of deliverance, and He often catches us by surprise with His choice.
 In this case, Judah’s army got to sit and watch while the enemies’ alliance dissolved right in front of their eyes.
-The three invading armies turned on each other, first two nations against one, then the two remaining ones against each other.
+The three invading armies turned on each other, first two nations against one, then the two remaining turned against each other.
 Before they even got to encounter the army of Judah, they had finished each other off.
-All that remained for Judah’s army was to walk out onto the battlefield to gather the spoils of war.
+All that remained was for Judah’s army to walk out onto the battlefield to gather the spoils of war.

 For when I hear the praises start